 Section 4: Reference 4-1

-Engineering Drawi ngs 4-1
+Engineering Drawings 4-1

-Air Bag Deployn nent Interference 4-1
+Air Bag Deployment Interference 4-1

-Evaporative Emi ssions and Fuel Systems 4-7
+Evaporative Emissions and Fuel Systems 4-7

-High-Voltage Sy stem 4-9
+High-Voltage System 4-9

-Auxiliary Air Cor nditioning (A/C) System 4-11
+High Voltage Traction Battery (HVTB) Vent 4-11

-Air Bag Deployment Interference WARNING: Do not place objects or mount equipment in front of the air bag module cover or in front seat areas that may come in contact with a deploying air bag.
+Engineering Drawings Air Bag Deployment Interference WARNING: Do not place objects or mount equipment in front of the air bag module cover or in front seat areas that may come in contact with a deploying air bag.
 Dash-, tunnel- or console-mounted equipment should be placed within the specified zone.
 Failure to follow these instructions may result in personal injury.
 WARNING: Do not put anything on or over the air bag module.
 Placing objects on or over the air bag inflation area may cause those objects to be propelled by the air bag into your face and torso, causing serious injury.
 WARNING: Dash-, tunnel- or console-mounted equipment should not be placed outside of the specified zone.
 Failure to follow these instructions may result in personal injury.
 WARNING: Do not mount equipment between the side of the front seat and the door trim that would block deployment of the side air bag (if equipped).
 Failure to follow these instructions may result in personal injury.
+WARNING: Do not attempt to service, repair or modify the airbag supplemental restraint systems or its fuses.
+See your Ford or Lincoln Mercury dealer.
 WARNING: Modifications to the front end of the vehicle, including frame, bumper, front end body structure, tow hooks and B-pillar surrounding parts may affect the performance of the airbag sensors, increasing the risk of injury.
 Do not modify the front end of the vehicle.
+WARNING: Do not place objects or mount equipment on or near the headliner at the siderail that may come into contact with a deploying safety canopy (if equipped).
+Failure to follow these instructions may increase the risk of personal injury in the event of a collision.